m-neves/GoClock/README.md

 # GoClock
 Go API for study tracking, logging and reports

-## Project created without framwork to study and practice go standard libraries
+## Project created without frameworks to study and practice go standard libraries